pollination/pollination-docs/web-platform/account-setup/README.md

 This section walks you through the process of setting up an organization.

-You need a Pollination organization to be able to collaborate with your team members, and share computing resources, and CAD plugin licenses.
+You need a Pollination organization to be able to collaborate with your team members, share computing resources, and CAD plugin licenses.